Bryan Stott: Bowling

 Stott was a very occasional right-arm off spinner.
 He took only seven career wickets but four of them were in one innings when he achieved his best return of 4/34 against Surrey at Bramall Lane in 1962.
 The fixture was Fred Trueman's benefit match and it was ruined by rain.
 Yorkshire were in a good position, however, and captain Vic Wilson made a sporting declaration in the hope of bowling Surrey out cheaply.
 This didn't happen, thanks to a big innings by John Edrich who scored 154.
 The match became a certain draw and Wilson decided to let all his specialist batsmen bowl (though not himself) until time ran out.
 Stott was surprisingly successful and took the wickets of Edrich, Bernie Constable, Stewart Storey and Tony Lock in only ten overs.

 Final season

 In 1963, his final season, Stott played in two Gillette Cup matches, scoring a total of 30 runs.
 His final first-class appearance was against Warwickshire at the North Marine Road Ground, Scarborough from 31 July to 2 August 1963.
 Yorkshire won by 92 runs but it was not a good match for Stott who was out for 0 and 3.
 Stott was plagued by injuries in 1963 and missed several matches, as did his team-mates Ray Illingworth, Doug Padgett and Ken Taylor.
 Towards the end of the season, Stott announced his retirement from cricket.

+Later life

+After his cricket career ended, Stott lived in Yeadon and worked in the family businesses in Yeadon and Rawdon, Stotts Plumbers and Stotts Outfitters.
+He and his wife Sheila served as president and lady president of the Yeadon Amateur Operatic and Dramatic Society from 2010 until 2017.